mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 - Use the `flex: <number ≥ 1> `{:.value} shorthand.
 - Set a definite height (length or percentage) on the flex items – or width in column layout.

-This is increasingly important when the flex items are complicated to format, such as when using flexbox for larger layout structures.
+This is increasingly important to consider when the flex items are complicated to format, and essential when using flexbox for larger layout structures.
+The above rules can also be used only on the most demanding flex items in a given flex container, while using content-based sizing for any other items as suitable.

 ### Orientation